 Our success is in highlighting our students’ abilities and our staff’s dedication.
 We have been blessed with both and it is an honor to get to showcase them.

 11. Do you integrate your Facebook efforts with your other social media and/or marketing channels?

 We have tried Twitter, Youtube, Google +, and Instagram, but the majority of our families prefer Facebook.

 12. Do you feel that your Facebook page is more for recruitment or retention?

-I feel that we try to have a good balance, but a lot of our focus is on retention due to the limited size of our school.
+I feel that we try to have a good balance, but a lot of our focus is on retention due to the limited size of Notre Dame School.

 13. If you knew then what you know now — what advice can you share for schools just starting with Facebook?

 Be patient with slow growth and be consistent and dedicated in posting.